-The LaneSense system provides the driver with visual and steering torque warnings when the vehicle starts to drift out of its lane unintentionally
+The LaneSense system provides the driver with visual and steering torque warnings when the vehicle starts to drift out of its lane unintentionally without the use of a turn signal.

-- When the LaneSense system senses a lane drift situation, the LaneSense indicator changes from solid green to solid yellow. - When the LaneSense system senses the lane has been approached and is in a lane departure situation, the LaneSense indicator changes from solid white/green to flashing yellow. - Refer to "LaneSense If Equipped" in "Starting And Operating" for further information.
+When the LaneSense system senses a lane drift situation, the LaneSense indicator changes from solid green to solid yellow.

+- When the LaneSense system senses the lane has been approached and is in a lane departure situation, the LaneSense indicator changes from solid white/green to flashing yellow. - Refer to "LaneSense If Equipped" in "Starting And Operating" for further information.